justMoritz/scrollimate.js/readme.md

 ### <a name="init"></a>1.)
 INIT METHOD

 (Parallax is called via the init method)

+##### JSON Method

+The init function takes a single argument, a JavaScript Object.
+Inidicate the name of the function as the key, and the arguments for that function as the value, like so:

+    scrollimate.init({
+        'saScroll', true
+    });

+will initiate the Smooth Anchor Sroll and Parallax functions

+##### Classic Init Method

 The init function takes a single argument, an array of the methods you want to use, for example: